lyndon160/cluster-command/README.md

 ./remote-install.py

 This copies a file to all nodes in the hardcoded range (201,225).
-It is useful for installing script for use in experiements, or for updating the remote-comand-server.py
+It is useful for installing script for use in experiments, or for updating the remote-comand-server.py

 Scripts
 =====